Utopia: The Creation of a Nation: Gameplay

 The game, taking place in the future, on a new planet, is open-ended where the player character is a planetary governor who evacuated his colony after it was hit by a biological weapon by an alien race.
 Instead of being reprimanded or fired, the governor is lauded for his care of colonists' lives over material gain, and promoted to a series of pioneer worlds to colonize.

-It is the player's task to colonize the new planet, manage the colony and raise the quality of life for the citizen in order to reach utopia.
+The objective of the game is to colonize the new planet, manage the colony and raise the quality of life for the citizen in order to reach utopia.

 Initially the player has a few colonists with a lot to do.
-The player needs to build everything from scratch.
+The player must build everything from scratch.
 Building takes time and free colonists, in addition to money.
 Buildings under construction are depicted by scaffold.

-However certain buildings require personnel (hospitals, labs, mines, factories, shipyards ...) and therefore the player has to engage in population management.
-The player also has to micromanage features such as tax rate, birth rate and trade.
+Certain buildings require personnel (hospitals, labs, mines, factories, shipyards ...) and therefore the player has to engage in population management.
+The player must also micromanage features such as tax rate, birth rate and trade.

 In addition, each world also has a competing alien race which is trying to colonize the same planet.
 There is no option to form alliances, which means that the player's population must come into conflict with the aliens.
 The player never actually gets to see the alien city, as it is located outside the playable map, but must instead rely on espionage to find out what the aliens and their city look like.
 It is possible to completely eradicate the alien race, after which the game loses its combat aspect and becomes a pure management simulation.